 Best car seat overall – a rotating seat that reclines flat (outside of the car only)

 Star rating: ⭐⭐⭐⭐⭐ | Weighs: 4.8kg | Suitable for: Birth-24m

 |✅ Swivel base

 ✅ Reclines flat

 ❌ Base not included

-This is an excellent rear-facing car seat with exceptional safety features, a stylish design and – our favourite bit – a rotating base, so you don’t have to be a contortionist to get your baby in and out of the car.
+This is an excellent rear-facing car seat with exceptional safety features, a stylish design, and – our favourite bit – a rotating base, In other words, it means you don’t have to be a contortionist to get your baby in and out of the car.

 Star rating: ⭐⭐⭐⭐⭐ | Weighs: 15kg | Suitable for: Six months–four years

 ✅ Rotates for easy access to your child